The Complete Hurricane Season Toolkit for Schools

 Fund members benefit from our online training package at no additional cost.
 The Water Damage Prevention course covers construction methods, construction materials, building maintenance and inspection, and response to water damage and flooding.
 Remember that you don’t have to be in a hurricane’s direct path to be impacted.
 Flooding can occur hundreds of miles inland.

-Hartford Steam Boiler offers downloadable tip sheets that explain how to protect equipment during hurricanes, floods, and other severe weather.
+Hartford Steam Boiler offers downloadable tip sheets that help schools weather hurricanes, floods, and power outages.

 FM Global Interactive Hurricane Resource